 - the average value of sales made as a result of their posts.

 When a brand asks Goat to set up an influencer campaign for them, Goat begins by pinpointing the client's online community.
-They then analyse the best performing influencers in that community, most likely to hit the client’s KPIs.
+They then use unique data to analyse the best performing influencers in that community, most likely to hit the client’s KPIs.

 Using key data they narrow down potential influencers to the most relevant.
 These will have the best experience of meeting client needs.
 They then rank these influencers and speak with each one in order of preference.